-Are Night Sweats a Sign of Cancer?It’s important to remember that while night sweats are sometimes a symptom of cancer, experiencing them does not necessarily mean that a person has cancer.
-In fact, there are many different possible causes of night sweats.
+Night sweats: menopause or cancer?It’s important to remember that, while night sweats are sometimes a symptom of cancer, experiencing them does not necessarily mean that a person has cancer.
+Your brain may immediately fear the worst.
+Your first thought might be: night sweats, menopause or cancer?
+However, there are many different possible causes of night sweats that may not necessarily come from either.
 If you do begin experiencing these symptoms, you should consult your GP to identify the underlying cause.

-- Certain cancer medications, in particular chemotherapy drugs, morphine and hormone treatments, can trigger night sweats in cancer patients.
-If you believe that your medication may be disturbing your sleep, it’s important that you speak to your GP or consultant to discuss your concerns.
+- Certain cancer medications: In particular, chemotherapy drugs, morphine and hormone treatments, can trigger night sweats in cancer patients.
+Night sweats during chemo treatment is fairly common; however, if you believe that your medication may be disturbing your sleep, it’s important that you speak to your GP or consultant to discuss your concerns.

-- Certain types of cancer: What type of cancer causes night sweats?
+- Certain types of cancer: What cancers cause night sweats?
 Cancers associated with night sweats include bone cancer, carcinoid tumours, leukaemia and liver cancer, although they can affect people with other types of cancer too.
 There is also a connection between drenching night sweats and lymphoma specifically (see below).

 - Infections: Night sweats in cancer patients can also be a sign that your body is fighting infection.
-Because treatments such as chemotherapy and radiotherapy can weaken the immune system, cancer patients can be more susceptible to infections.
+Treatments such as chemotherapy and radiotherapy can weaken the immune system, so cancer patients can be more susceptible to infections.

 While various types of cancer can cause increased sweating, there is a particular association between lymphoma and night sweats.
 Both Hodgkin and Non-Hodgkin lymphoma can cause you to wake feeling hot and clammy, even resulting in drenching night sweats.

-It is not known exactly what causes night sweats in cancer patients with lymphoma specifically.
+It’s not known exactly why lymphoma and night sweats correlate.
 However, it may either be the body’s way of coping with an increase in temperature at night or a reaction to abnormal proteins and hormones produced by the lymphoma itself.

 To help your doctor give you the best possible advice, you may want to keep a diary of your night sweats and take this to your appointment.